beyondmeh/dotfiles/README.md

 * `net-status` - Show the network status as well as the Gateway and local/public IP addresses
 * `nullcrypt` - Creates and opens encrypted LUKS containers with sane settings
+* `optimize-images` Optimize images for the web by reduces image size and fixing file names
+* `quotes` - Random curated quotes in a easy to understand all-in-one format (compared to [fortune](https://en.wikipedia.org/wiki/Fortune_%28Unix%29)).
+* `randgen` - Create random passwords, MAC addresses, letters, or numbers using /dev/urandom
+* `respawn` - Indefinitely restart a program after it exits
+* `test-colors` - Show the current terminal color scheme
 * wm/
     * `autostart-net` - Wait for the network to come up, then start a list of apps